haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 ### Fundamentals of Geographic Information Systems (GIS)

-# Theory 4: Buffer and overlay analysis
+# Theory 4: Buffer and Overlay Analysis

 ## Buffer analysis
 GIS buffer analysis is a spatial analysis technique used to create buffers around spatial features.
 A buffer is a defined area around a geographic object, such as a point, line, or polygon, that represents a specific distance or range - or zones that represent the proximity to the feature.
 The buffer can be created by measuring a fixed distance from the object or by using other criteria, such as travel time or risk factors.